cagov/data-infrastructure/docs/cloud-infrastructure.md

 Our stack includes:

 * An [AWS Batch](https://aws.amazon.com/batch/) environment for running arbitrary containerized jobs
-* A [Managed Workflows on Apache Airflow](https://aws.amazon.com/managed-workflows-for-apache-airflow/) environment for orchestrating jobs.
+* A [Managed Workflows on Apache Airflow](https://aws.amazon.com/managed-workflows-for-apache-airflow/) environment for orchestrating jobs
 * A VPC and subnets for the above
 * An ECR repository for hosting Docker images storing code and libraries for jobs
 * A bot user for running AWS operations in GitHub Actions